robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: If the bin day is 'today' then the collectionDate will only show today's date if before 7AM, else the date will be in 'previousCollectionDate'.
-To get the UPRN, you will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find the UPRN.
+Note: If the bin day is 'today' then the collectionDate will only show today's date if before 7 AM; else the date will be in 'previousCollectionDate'.
+To get the UPRN, you will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search).

 ---